Prove your credentials

 These standards and certifications are voluntary guidelines and most refer to the triple bottom line of environmental quality, social equity and economic prosperity.

 Who can use them?
 There are VSS for different sectors like food and tourism, and businesses of all sizes can use them.
-For example, Fairtrade, Rainforest Alliance, Organic, Sustainable Tourism and LEED.
+For example, Leaf, Fairtrade, Rainforest Alliance, Organic, Sustainable Tourism and LEED.

 What do I do next?
 Find out more here or for a more in-depth understanding of the tools, talk to one of the team.